Confinement performance predictions for a high field axisymmetric tandem mirror: The compact mirror approach to fusion

 To simplify tandem mirror modelling, this work takes advantage of the properties of the classical tandem mirror to split up the modelling problem.
 The central cell and the end plug are handled using separate models that are then coupled together.
-The complicated non-Maxwellian end plug which undergoes intense heating is analyzed using a high fidelity integrated simulation model, whereas, the simpler near-Maxwellian central cell is extrapolated based on the end plug parameters using a novel version of the Plasma OPeration CONtour (POPCON) technique \citep{Cordey1981,Houlberg1982}.
+The complicated non-Maxwellian end plug which undergoes intense heating is analysed using a high fidelity integrated simulation model, whereas, the simpler near-Maxwellian central cell is extrapolated based on the end plug parameters using a novel version of the Plasma OPeration CONtour (POPCON) technique \citep{Cordey1981,Houlberg1982}.
 This approach allows larger parameter spaces to be considered and breaks the tandem mirror design problem down to a few key engineering and physics parameters which are important to design such as the plasma radius at the high field mirror coil throat $a_m$, the field at the mirror throat $B_m$, and the end plug density $n_p$.
 These are key steps to developing effective pilot plant designs, and successful tokamak designs also have used multifidelity models and identified analogous design parameters such as the minor radius $a$, major radius $R$, on axis field $B_0$, and plasma current $I_p$ \citep{Sorbom2015,Creely2020,Buttery2021,Frank2022,Rutherford2024}.
+While this work considers stability against some kinetic and MHD instabilities, it does not include a comprehensive evaluation of stability.
+The RealTwin integrated simulation framework developed here for equilibrium, transport, and heating prediction is intended to serve as a platform for future simulations of stability based on realistic equilibria and plasma distribution functions.
+A demonstration of WHAM simulations of transport and equilibrium coupled to stability simulations using this framework can be found in the companion article \citet{Tran2024}.
+Such simulations will be extended to the tandem mirror analyses here in future work.